-- Don’t develop an attitude that some deal must be made.
+- Do not develop an attitude that some deal must be made for a property.
 There is little negotiation thereafter.

-- Don’t exaggerate to the lender, even for the verbal pre-qualification.
+- Do not exaggerate to the lender, even for the verbal pre-qualification.

-- Don’t fail to disclose all seller-involved financing to your lender.
+- Do not fail to disclose all seller-involved financing, if any, to your lender.

-- Don’t buy a property that is over-built, unless the price per-square-foot is low for the area.
+- Do not buy a property that is over-built, unless the price per-square-foot is low for the area.

-- Don’t do your walk-through inspection more than a few days before close of escrow, or before the seller is moved out for a re-sale.
+- Do not do your walk-through inspection more than a few days before close of escrow, or before the seller is moved out for a re-sale.

-- Don’t close on a new home until it’s finished, i.e., completely move-in ready.
+- Do not close on a new home until it’s finished, i.e., completely move-in ready.
 For a new home, careful negotiation is required on this point.
 Builders tend to be very strict about contract compliance.
 Do not accept as a closing condition anything other than total completion of construction of all aspects of the property.

 You truly need a “pro” on your side of the transaction.
 Best of all – your “pro” , TNT, is available to you without even a penny charge to you.